fbohz/fbohz.github.io/_posts/2020-09-07-unix_cheatsheet.markdown

 ## Terminal Basic Commands

-Every command line command is actually a little computer program, even with simple commands.
+**Every command line command is actually a little computer program**, even with simple commands.
 These commands tend to have the following structure:

 ```js
     [command][options][arguments]